Prag8855/aab/content/guides/losing-your-job.md

 Your employer can offer you a severance pay (*Abfindung*) to encourage you to leave.
 Severance pay in Germany is lower than in North America.
 A labour lawyer can help you negotiate better severance pay.

+If you are over 50 years old and plan to retire soon, you can ask for [pension payments instead of severance pay](https://vangard.de/en/news-analysis/blog/pension-contributions-instead-of-severance-pay).

 ### Do not sign an Aufhebungsvertrag

 Your employer can suggest a termination agreement (*Aufhebungsvertrag*).
 If you sign one, you don't get fired; you agree to leave your job.
 This can be a bad idea.